EMS - Reporting Requirements

 How does an EMS provider send data?

-Send data electronically.
-The appropriate method is to establish an account with EMSTR and use the online system for submitting data.
+To send data electronically, the organization will establish an account with EMSTR and use the online system for submitting data.
 EMS providers may use a vendor's software, the free online system for entering data, or contract with a third-party submitter to submit on their behalf.

 How often does an EMS provider send data?

 Submit data within 90 days from the date of an assistance call.
-EMSTR recommends EMS providers and business associates submit data monthly.
+EMSTR recommends EMS providers and third-party vendors submit data monthly.
 When there is no data for a particular month, the EMS provider must submit No Reportable Data (NRD) form using the online system.

-If an EMS provider has just started submitting data, do they have to send in runs from previous months?
+If an EMS provider has just started submitting data, should they send in runs from previous months?

-The rule requires that EMS providers submit all runs.
-The data amount and quality sent will affect EMS and Trauma Systems, Regional Advisory Council (RAC) funding, and EMSTR data reports.
+Texas Administrative Code, Title 25, Part 1, Chapter 103, Rule 103.5 requires EMS providers submit all runs.
+The data amount and quality sent will affect EMS and Trauma Systems, Regional Advisory Council (RAC) funding, and state and national EMSTR data reports.

-Can an EMS provider submit data through a business associate e.g., RAC, billing agency, etc.?
+Can an EMS provider submit data through a business associate e.g., RAC, billing agency, vendor etc.?

 Yes, EMS providers may submit data through an authorized business associate.
-However, it is the ultimate responsibility of the individual EMS provider to ensure that its data is accurate and accepted into the EMSTR.
-EMS providers need to submit a business associate agreement (BAA) before EMSTR will accept records from a 3rd party source.
+However, individual EMS providers are responsible for data accuracy is accurate and EMSTR acceptance.
+EMS providers must submit a business associate agreement (BAA) before EMSTR will accept records from a third-party source.

 BAA Process Guide (PDF)